 Dean Howarth is a veteran science teacher and living history instructor, who specializes in interpretations based on the Sciences.
 He has portrayed dozens of scientific personae, such as Isaac Newton, Count Rumford, William Herschel, David Rittenhouse, Ebenezer Kinnersley, Alessandro Volta, and Franz Anton Mesmer.
 Presentations on early physics, astronomy, natural science, paleontology, electricity, chemistry and medical quackery are accompanied by his extensive collection of replica instruments.

-Mr. Howarth has appeared at Gadsby’s Tavern, Mount Vernon, Montpelier, Rippon Lodge, Stabler-Leadbeater Apothecary, Wren Hall, Rumford House (MA), Priestly House (PA), Carlyle House, The White House, Sully Plantation, Claude Moore Colonial Farm, St. Mary City (MD), Wye Oak Church (MD), Arlington Planetarium, and the Smithsonian Institution.
+Mr. Howarth has appeared at numerous historical sites, educational venues, and festivals such as Gadsby’s Tavern, Mount Vernon, Montpelier, Hugh Mercer Apothecary, Stabler-Leadbeater Apothecary, Wren Hall, Rumford House (MA), Priestley House (PA), Carlyle House (VA), The White House, Sully Plantation (VA), The Science History Institute, Baltimore Science Museum, American Philosophical Society, The Franklin Institute (PA), St. Mary City (MD), Arlington Planetarium, and the Smithsonian Institution.

 The fourth president of the United States, James Madison, is portrayed by Kyle Jenks.
 Mr. Madison is often called the Father of the Constitution, and was also instrumental in drafting the Bill of Rights.